About IMPACT

 - Work over three phases of development (‘co-design’, ‘establishment’ and ‘delivery’) to build a centre that becomes a permanent feature of the adult social care landscape

-IMPACT is currently in its delivery phase, which will run from 2023 to 2027.
-IMPACT’s key projects, delivery models and work programme have been refined during the establishment phase, through six pilot projects within four delivery models.
-These pilots will end in 2023, with learnings and outcomes shared, and a range of new projects will begin.
+IMPACT’s key projects, delivery models and work programme have been refined during the co-design and establishment phases.
+In establishment, we ran six pilot projects within four delivery models.
+These pilots ended in 2023, with learnings and outcomes shared, and a range of new projects followed.

 Evidence & Evaluation